-- Recording pupils' achievements, learning and progress. - Contributing to each pupil's 'Learning Book'. - Providing evidence to support pupils' application for entrance/scholarship to their future schools. - Recording school events and providing material for displays. - Communication with parents, for example to help reassure new parents or carers of young children that they have settled well into school life and provide prompt information on their children's activities on residential trips. - For publicity purposes (brochures, prospectus, media articles, website etc.) for both Elmhurst School and Bellevue Education Group. - To support work undertaken by members of staff or students on placements for training and gaining further qualifications.
+- Recording pupils' achievements, learning and progress. - Contributing to each pupil's 'Learning Book'. - Providing evidence to support pupils' application for entrance/scholarship to their future schools. - Recording school events and providing material for displays or to be sent out via Class Stories on ClassDojo. - Communication with parents, for example to help reassure new parents or carers of young children that they have settled well into school life and provide prompt information on their children's activities on residential trips. - For publicity purposes (brochures, prospectus, media articles, website etc.) for both Elmhurst School and Bellevue Education Group. - To support work undertaken by members of staff or students on placements for training and gaining further qualifications.